Charlie Brewster

-Charles Lawrence Brewster (December 27, 1916 – October 1, 2000) was a right-handed shortstop in Major League Baseball for the Chicago Cubs, Cincinnati Reds, Philadelphia Phillies, and Cleveland Indians.
+Charles Lawrence Brewster (December 27, 1916 – October 1, 2000) was an American right-handed shortstop in Major League Baseball for the Chicago Cubs, Cincinnati Reds, Philadelphia Phillies, and Cleveland Indians.
 He also made two appearances as a second baseman in his brief career.

 Early life and minor leagues

 Brewster played college baseball at Southern Arkansas University.
 His minor league career began with the Class-D Abbeville A's in 1936.
 He gradually moved his way up the minor league ranks, and throughout the war years spent most of his time with the Nashville Sounds.

 Cincinnati

 Cincinnati originally obtained Brewster through the Rule 5 Draft, selecting him from a Milwaukee minor league team in 1942.
 He debuted with the Reds on May 2, 1943, going 1-for-8 at the plate in seven games with the club.
 Cincinnati quickly traded Brewster to the Phillies on June 6 in exchange for Dain Clay.